Carlos Gu

-Carlos Gu (堃玄·古 (Kunxuan Gǔ); born January 1993) is a Chinese dancer and choreographer.
-He is best known for being a professional dancer on the British BBC One television series Strictly Come Dancing since 2022 and a small role in Waterloo Road.
+Carlos Gu (古堃玄 (Gǔ Kūnxuán); born 1993) is a Chinese dancer and choreographer.
+He is best known for being a professional dancer on the British BBC One television series Strictly Come Dancing since 2022.

 Life and career

-Gu was born in China in January 1993.
+Gu was born in Taiyuan China on 6 January 1993.
 He has competed in numerous competitions and is a Chinese National Champion.
 Along with his professional partner Susan Sun, he has competed in dance championships in China and around the world.